Harry McClure Johnson: Alpine Club of Canada

-The team of explorers (including Johnson) left the town of Campbell River, British Columbia, and travelled inland up the Campbell River to the Upper Campbell Lake.
-Later that party of nine scaled the Crown Mountain (Vancouver Island, British Columbia).
-Following the ascent, the party continued down Butte Lake in British Columbia, up to Price Creek and wound up at the Port Alberni.
-The expedition trekked up the Campbell River, ascended Crown Mountain, explored the surrounding lakes, rivers and valleys, cross the divide, descended to the western sea and reported to the legislature that it was suitable for being the province's first park.
-This was a time when most of the province was uninhabited wilderness.
-This expedition led to the 1911 opening of the first park in British Columbia called Strathcona Provincial Park, named after Lord Strathcona, the railway tycoon who drove the last spike for the Canadian Pacific Railway at Craigellachie.
+The team of explorers (including Johnson) left the town of Campbell River, British Columbia, and traveled inland along the Campbell River to Upper Campbell Lake.
+Later, a party of eight scaled the Crown Mountain (Vancouver Island, British Columbia), and its peak was later named after Myra King Ellison, a member of the party and Johnson's cousin.
+Following the ascent, the party continued its exploration of the surrounding lakes, rivers and valleys, crossed the divide and descended to the western sea down Buttle Lake in British Columbia, up to Price Creek, and wound up at the Port Alberni.
+The expedition reported to the legislature that the area was suitable to become the province's first park at a time when much of the region remained uninhabited wilderness.
+This expedition contributed to the 1911 establishment of Strathcona Provincial Park, named after Lord Strathcona, the railway tycoon who drove the last spike for the Canadian Pacific Railway at Craigellachie.